Constructive strong regularity and the extension property of a compactification: Introduction

 For obtaining choice-free analogues of this and other results involving complete regularity, Banaschewski and Pultr \cite{BP} introduced the notion of strongly regular locale.
 With DC, a locale is strongly regular if and only if it is completely regular.
 Without DC, every completely regular locale is strongly regular, and compact regular locales are strongly regular.

 To formulate strong regularity, Banaschewski and Pultr use the existence of a largest interpolative relation contained in a given binary relation $R$, defined as the union of all interpolative relations contained in $R$.
 Unfortunately, this definition is impredicative or circular, as the defined relation is itself an interpolative relation contained in $R$.
-For this construction, the Powerset axiom is implicitly used.
-While powersets (powerobjects) are available in toposes and classical set theory, they are regarded as highly problematic in those settings that, beside using intuitionistic logical principles (as the internal logic of toposes), also adopt a constructive notion of set.
+For this construction, strong set existence principles, as the Powerset axiom or the unbounded Separation scheme, are implicitly used.
+While these principles are available in toposes and classical set theory, they are regarded as highly problematic in those settings that, beside using intuitionistic logical principles (as the internal logic of toposes), also adopt a constructive notion of set.

-The main set-theoretical system of this latter type is Constructive Set Theory, CST \cite{AR}.
-In this article, using coinductive methods in CST, I formulate a constructive notion of strong regularity, that in particular will allow for the choice-free proof that a compact regular locale is strongly regular, and that makes no use of non-constructive set existence principles.
+The main set-theoretical system of this latter type is Constructive Set Theory, CST \cite{AR}\footnote{Constructive Set Theory is here used as a collective name for Myhill - Aczel systems, in particular for CZF, i.e., Constructive Zermelo Fraenkel set theory, and its standard subsystems and extensions; the specific system to be adopted is described informally in Section 1, and formally in the Appendix.}.
+In this article, using coinductive methods, and exploiting the Relation Reflection Scheme in CST, I first formulate a constructive notion of strong regularity, that will allow for the choice-free proof that a compact regular locale is strongly regular, and that makes no use of non-constructive set existence principles.
 This appears in Section \ref{strongregularity}.
-In Section \ref{compacregularcomp}, as an application of this concept, I show that, as for toposes and ZF, in CST every strongly regular locale $L$ has a compact regular compactification (this result is largely a reformulation of topos-valid results I presented in \cite{CuSC}, the missing ingredient there being indeed the formulation of strong regularity developed in this article).
-The construction of the compactification then allows to prove that every compactification can be characterized as the minimal compactification satisfying an extension property for an associated class of continuous maps with compact regular co-domains, a fact that does not seem to have been noticed explicitly before, or adequately emphasized.
-In point-free terms, this property is a simple and natural one.
+In Section \ref{compacregularcomp}, as an application of this concept, I show that, as for toposes and ZF, in CST every strongly regular locale $L$ has a compact regular compactification, so that a locale has a compact regular compactification iff it is strongly regular (this result is largely a reformulation of topos-valid results I presented in \cite{CuSC}, the missing ingredient there being indeed the formulation of strong regularity developed in this article).